ethereum/remix-project/docs/tutorial_connect_remix_with_your_filesystem.md

 Be sure the user executing Remix has read/write permission on the folder.

-> **warning**
+**Warning!**

-> Remixd provides full read and write access to the given folder for any
-> application that can access the TCP port 65520 on your local host.
+`Remixd provides full read and write access to the given folder for any application that can access the TCP port 65520 on your local host.`

 From `Remix IDE`, you will need to activate the connection.